For the Love of Music: Reception

 Reviews of For the Love of Music cited the impressive vocals of the group's members as well as the intricate instrumentation of the songs, and praised the group's set list.
 Louise Bruton, writing for The Irish Times, described the show on April 6, 2017 in Dublin as "like a volcano meeting a lightning bolt."
 She felt that "at the core of En Vogue's performance is an entertainment model that the likes of The Four Seasons and The Supremes used.
 They are here to entertain to you by all means necessary [...]
 Dressed all in black, they lure us in with perfectly choreographed arm flicks and body twists that connect them like a beautiful, mechanical K'Nex display as their earth-shattering vocals hit every note and throw in a few extra, just to be sure."
 Renowned for Sound editor Brendon Veevers praised the April 7, 2017 show in London, writing: "Over the course of the night En Vogue proved that they can still give the latest pop starlets on the charts a good run for their money as they turned out a nostalgic string of hits to a sold out crowd, bringing the house down with impeccable vocals – individually and with tight-knit harmonies – and a confident strut and swagger that reminded London that they were back in town and they meant business.
-Dianne Bourne from Manchester Evening News described the April 8, 2017 show in Machester as "a blistering one hour set.
+Dianne Bourne from Manchester Evening News described the April 8, 2017 show in Manchester as "a blistering one hour set.
 The crowd scream and yell but to no avail for an encore.
 These ladies know just how to leave an audience begging for more.